dariopellegrini/StorageDone-iOS/README.md

 Swift library to make easy use local document-oriented databases in iOS apps.

 ### Disclaimer
-This library is in development, therefore should not be used in a production context for the moment.
+This library is in development, therefore should not be used in a production context at the moment.
 Thank you.

 ### Installation
 To install StorageDone add this line to your Podfile